AVSystem/developer-zone/docs/Cloud_integrations/Device_Integration_Center/overview.md

 ![Wizard Form Body](./images/wizard-form-body.webp){ width=49% } ![Wizard Preview](./images/wizard-preview.webp){ width=49% }

 You can modify a body template as long as it is proper `JSON`.
-If you want a different content type, you can use the `Text` that has no validation at all.
+If you want a different content type, you can use the `Text` option that has no validation at all.

 === "JSON"